Vishwaroopam II: Cast and crew

 Due to personal reasons, cinematographer Sanu Varghese opted out of Vishwaroopam II and was replaced by Shamdat Sainuddeen.
 Ghibran was signed up to compose the music.

 Haasan approached Vyjayanthimala to portray the role of his mother in the film, but her refusal led to Waheeda Rahman being cast.

-Haasan has added Waheeda Rahman and Anant Mahadevan for the sequel in addition to the main cast.
+Haasan cast Waheeda Rahman and Anant Mahadevan for the sequel in addition to the main cast.

 Filming

-The shooting of Vishwaroopam II started in Thailand and the team shot scenes at the Bangkok airbase.
+The shooting of Vishwaroopam II began in Thailand, with the team shooting scenes at the Bangkok airbase.
 There was a sequence where actors defuse bombs and engage enemies in a gun battle underwater which was done by the actors themselves after training in scuba diving.
 The Chennai schedule of the film started on 13 June 2013.
 It was also reported that an underwater fight sequence involving Kamal Haasan has been shot by stunt director Ramesh in the second week of October 2016.
 The film started its final schedule of shooting from 27 November 2017 at Chennai.
 Some promotion of the film took place on the television series Bigg Boss Tamil 2, which is hosted by Hasaan, as well as on Bigg Boss Malayalam and also in Indian Idol and Dus Ka Dum hosted by Salman Khan.